 Management is responsible for the other information.
-The other information comprises the information included in the Directors' Report of the Company for the year ended 31 December 2021, but does not include the financial statements and our auditors' report thereon which we obtained prior to the date of this auditors' report, and the Annual Report and listing requirements of the South Pacific Stock Exchange, which is expected to be made available to us after the date.

-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+The other information comprises the information included in the Directors' Report of the Company for the year ended 31 December 2022 but does not include the financial statements and our auditors' report thereon which we obtained prior to the date of this auditors' report, and the Annual Report and listing requirements of the South Pacific Stock Exchange, which is expected to be made available to us after the date.
+Our opinion on the financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.

-In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+When we read the Annual Report and listing requirements of the South Pacific Stock Exchange, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance and South Pacific Stock Exchange listing requirements.